biologist79/ESPuino/PCBs/Wemos Lolin32/README.md

 ## Prerequisites
 * If no [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is connected, make sure `HEADPHONE_ADJUST_ENABLE` is not active.
 * I used 390/130 kOhms-resistors as voltage-divider.
 However, make sure to use a multimeter to determine their exact values in order to achieve a better battery-measurement.
-They can be configured in `settings.h` as `rdiv1` and `rdiv2`.
+They can be configured in `settings-lolin32.h` as `rdiv1` and `rdiv2`.
 Hint: for Lolin D32's battery-measurement 100k+100k were used.
 However, I decided to change the ratio from 50/50% to 25/75% to have a "better" signal.
 100/100 might be work as well; didn't test it.
+* Make sure to edit `settings.h` according your needs.

 ## Things to mention
 * RFID: In order to avoid buying a 6pin-JST-PH-connector I used 2x3pin instead.
 This is because I already had ten of them (see link below).